Busting the Breast Augmentation Myths – The Truth

 21. MYTH – All breast augmentation procedures should be done using the same technique

-This is not only a myth but also an illogical statement.
 Most surgical procedures have several different techniques which can be used to perform the procedure.
 Breast augmentation is the same and has many different techniques depending on each specific patient and the type of implant along with the patient’s expectations and goals for the procedure.
 See the page on breast implant options for more details.

-This is yet another myth where the writer has gotten two procedures mixed up.
-If you have saggy breasts, placement of breast implants is not really going to help.
-What you can do is undergo breast augmentation with a breast lift procedure, hence enhancing the appearance of your breasts and reducing the sagginess, respectively.
+If you have descending breasts, placement of breast implants is not really going to help.
+What you can do is undergo breast augmentation with a breast lift procedure.
+A breast lift removes excess skin and fat from your breasts and lifts them.

 23. MYTH – Breast augmentation procedure is followed by a painful recovery period